-"Building on our successful LEO test with Telesat in Europe, we were eager to evaluate the performance of the Phase 1 LEO integration with a 5G network," said Eloy Rodríguez Villa, SVP global wholesale customers, Telefónica "With Solutions. performance results achieved being close to fibre connectivity, Telesat Lightspeed provides a compelling value proposition for our 5G network rollouts across the globe."
+"Building on our successful LEO test with Telesat in Europe, we were eager to evaluate the performance of the Phase 1 LEO integration with a 5G network," said Eloy Rodríguez Villa, SVP global wholesale customers, Telefónica "With Global Solutions. the performance results achieved being close to fibre connectivity, Telesat Lightspeed provides a compelling value proposition for our 5G network rollouts across the globe."

-Numerous applications
+Numerous applications were tested across the

-tested across the satellite backhaul link, including upload and download speed, as well as video streaming.
+satellite backhaul link, including upload and download speed, as well as video streaming.
 Network measurements of latency, jitter and bitrate were recorded throughout the testing campaign - they all met the functional requirements for integration with a 5G core network.

-Wajnberg, manager, Telesat Brasil, described satellite backhaul as a perfect application for Telesat Lightspeed, "with the ability to deliver multiple Gbps into remote communities with transformative performance and economics".
+Wajnberg, Mauro general manager, Telesat Brasil, described satellite backhaul as a perfect application for Telesat Lightspeed, "with the ability to deliver multiple Gbps into remote communities with transformative performance and economics".